KxSystems/docs/docs/wp/blockchain/index.md

 Jeremy Lucid is a kdb+ consultant based in Belfast.
-He has worked on real-time Best Execution projects for a major multinational banking institution, and a _Kx for Surveillance_ implementation at a leading options and futures exchange
+He has worked on real-time Best Execution projects for a major multinational banking institution, and a _Kx for Surveillance_ implementation at a leading options and futures exchange.

 ## Appendix